OCA/account-financial-tools/account_spread_cost_revenue/readme/CONFIGURE.rst

 so that it is possible to work on the plan of the cost/revenue spreading.
 To disable this feature, on the form view of the company disable the *Allow Spread Planning* option.

+In Spread Template, there is also option to *Auto assign template on invoice validate*, based on the preset invoice line criteria.

 On the form view of the company, the *Auto-post spread lines* option forces the account moves created during the cost/revenue spreading to be automatically posted.
 When this option is false, the user can enable/disable the automatic posting by the flag *Auto-post lines* present in the spread board.